TheDataAreClean/cube/content/about/main/index.md

 ---
 ## Configure page content in wide column
-title: "But why `cube` ?" # leave blank to exclude
+title: # leave blank to exclude
-number_featured: 3 # pulling from mainSections in config.toml
+number_featured: 5 # pulling from mainSections in config.toml
 use_featured: true # if false, use most recent by date
 number_categories: 3 # set to zero to exclude
+show_intro: false
+intro:
-show_intro: true
+show_outro: true
-intro: |
+outro: |

+  ## Why `cube` ?

-  I am a fairly private person who doesn't like sharing their name and photo online, and through the years `cube` just stuck around.
-It’s not like you won’t find them on the internet if you look around, it's probably somewhere on this website too!
+  I am a fairly private person who doesn't like sharing their name and photo online, and through the years `cube` has becime my default identity, even amongst friends.
+It’s not like you won’t find me on the internet if you look around, it's probably somewhere on this website too!
 But why offer it myself?

-show_outro: false
-outro:
+  ## Why `TheDataAreClean` ?

+  (phd.jpg)
+  The name was partly inspired by my experiences of working with data all these years and understanding the importance of cleaning the data, and partly by a PHD Comics [strip](https://twitter.com/phdcomics/status/858434932695195648) which wonders if data is singular or plural.
+I hope you enjoy the wordplay as much as I do!

 ---

 ** index doesn't contain a body, just front matter above.